 Can I use lemon oil to clean polyurethane surfaces?

 Lemon oil can effectively remove dirt and grime from polyurethane surfaces and add a nice shine, but it can also build up over time, causing the surface to become sticky.
-If you choose to use lemon oil, use it sparingly and follow up with furniture polish to protect the surface.
+If you use lemon oil, use it sparingly and follow up with furniture polish to protect the surface.

 Can I use furniture polish to clean polyurethane surfaces?

 Furniture polish can effectively remove dirt and grime from polyurethane surfaces and add a nice shine, but it should not be used as a sole cleaning agent.
-Instead, use it in conjunction with a mild detergent and water to clean your polyurethane surfaces.
+Instead, use it with a mild detergent and water to clean your polyurethane surfaces.
 This will ensure that the surface is thoroughly cleaned and protected.

 Conclusion.